 Step 4: Decide how will you incentivize your students

-The current paradigm for correcting misbehavior is concerned with reprimanding students for not behaving appropriately.
+The current paradigm for correcting problem behavior involves reprimanding students for not behaving appropriately.
 On the other hand, a PBIS behavior plan rewards students for correctly adopting a set of desired positive behaviors.
 This begs the question: How will you incentivize your students to learn and display the right behaviors?
 How will you reward them when they do so?

 Rewards can be broken down into individual rewards and whole-class rewards.